Prosecutors decry stabbing of ex-officer Derek Chauvin while incarcerated in George Floyd's killing

 Last week, the U.S. Supreme Court rejected Chauvin's appeal of his murder conviction.
 Separately, Chauvin is making a longshot bid to overturn his federal guilty plea, claiming new evidence shows he didn't cause Floyd's death.

-Floyd, who was Black, died on May 25, 2020, after Chauvin, who is white, pressed a knee on his neck for 9½ minutes on the street outside a convenience store where Floyd was suspected of trying to pass a counterfeit $20 bill.
+Floyd, who was Black, was killed May 25, 2020, after Chauvin, who is white, pressed a knee on his neck for 9½ minutes on the street outside a convenience store where Floyd was suspected of trying to pass a counterfeit $20 bill.

 Bystander video captured Floyd's fading cries of "I can't breathe."
 His death touched off protests worldwide, some of which turned violent, and forced a national reckoning with police brutality and racism.